 Through this project, based on an intercultural exchange of ideas, students are also able to gain insight into student life at a German university and make new friends.
 As a result of this project, some of the German tandem partners have gone on to enroll in exchange programs at Canadian universities.

-Prior to coming to Germany, you will receive an email from the tandem project coordinator Sarah Wittmann asking you about your hobbies, preferences, and general information about your studies.
+Prior to your coming to Germany, the tandem project coordinator Sarah Wittmann will be given the information you have provided about your hobbies, preferences, and studies.
 This information helps Sarah find you a suitable partner.
-The earlier you respond, the easier it is to find you a suitable tandem partner.
 During the first week of the CSSG program you will be introduced to your tandem partner.
-You may also be able to have email contact prior to your arrival in Germany.
+You might also be able to have email contact prior to your arrival in Germany.

 The rules are very simple: the communication is fifty-fifty English and German.
 You meet whenever and wherever you want, converse, and do activities you both like.
-Feel free to remind your tandem partner to speak German if he/she speaks English for too long.
+Feel free to remind your tandem partner to speak German if they speak English for too long.